 Disclaimer.
 Simpson Optics LLC does not provide medical advice, and neither does this website.
 If you have concerns about your vision, you should see a specialist, such as an Ophthalmologist or an Optometrist.

 The topic is included on this website because "Negative Dysphotopsia" is a visual phenomenon that is occasionally seen by some users of intraocular lenses (IOLs) in the far peripheral vision region.
-This has led in turn to new scientific questions involving this visual region.
+This has led in turn to the new questions that are discussed in the review paper.

 A Special Interest Group (SIG) also reviewed "Far Peripheral Vision" at ARVO in Baltimore, MD, May 2017.
 Observations from that meeting were included in the review paper.